v4rakh/upda/_doc/Deployment.md

 # Deployment

 _upda_ is a server application which embeds a web interface directly in its binary form (can be disabled).
 This makes it easy to deploy natively.
 Besides native binaries, _upda_ is published as docker image.
-The _upda-cli_ which is an optional command-line helper to quickly invoke webhooks or list tracked updates in your instance is also embedded into the docker image, but can also be downloaded for your operating system.
+The `upda` binary is a command-line helper to quickly invoke webhooks or list tracked updates in your instance is also embedded into the docker image, but can also be downloaded for your operating system.

 Depending on **how you like to reach _upda_** (reverse proxy setup with a (sub)domain or reverse proxy setup on sub